 Many women do find HRT helpful

-This is the case if their symptoms are severe, because it is replacing the declining levels of their natural hormones; but the problem arises when they come off the HRT.
+If symptoms are severe, then HRT can be helpful because it is replacing the declining levels of their natural hormones; but the problem arises when coming off the HRT.

-When you stop HRT, especially if it is done overnight, your hormone levels fall from up high to really low within a very short space of time.
-Your poor body cannot adapt quickly enough to this, and a whole range of menopausal symptoms rush back with a vengeance.
+When you stop HRT, especially if it is done overnight or too quickly, your hormone levels fall from up high to really low within a very short space of time.
+Your body can struggle to adapt quickly enough to this, and a whole range of menopausal symptoms can come back.
 You are, after all, going through another menopause – albeit a very quick and sudden one!

-So what can you do if you are in this situation?
+So what can you do if you want to come off HRT

 - If you have recently come off HRT and are really suffering, it may be best to ask your doctor if you can go back on a low dose just until your symptoms resolve, then start to come off again very, very slowly.

-- If you came off HRT years ago and are still experiencing symptoms then you could try a natural, gentle oestrogen to gently raise the level in your body without giving the hormones a big boost, as with HRT.
-This can reduce the symptoms without any drama.
-A fermented soya supplement would be a possibility.
-I would also recommend doing adrenal support work.
+- If you came off HRT years ago and are still experiencing symptoms then you could try a natural, gentle source of oestrogen to help gently raise the levels of this hormone in your body, but without giving the hormones an unnaturally big boost, as with HRT.
+This can help to reduce the symptoms without any drama.
+A soya isoflavones supplement, such as our Menopause Support would therefore be a suitable option.
+I would also recommend doing some adrenal support work alongside this.

 - If you wish to come off HRT, or your doctor tells you that you have to stop, then take a few months to strengthen the adrenals –as above – first, then come off as slowly as possible, preferably taking 6 months to a year – remember it takes about 2 years for your body to do it naturally!

-- The more you support your body by good nutrition, sensible exercise and minimum stress, in general, the easier it will be for your body to cope with this change.
+- The more you support your body with good nutrition, sensible exercise and minimum stress, in general, the easier it will be for your body to cope with this change.